 Girls Indoor Sports

-This club is aimed at girls in Year 3 to 6 and aims to provide them with the opportunity to experience a range of indoor sports.
+This club is aimed at girls in Year 3-6 and aims to provide them with the opportunity to experience a range of indoor sports.
 Many activities are covered during the year ranging from Boccia, Basketball, Curling, Dodgeball or Dance.
 The main aim of the club is to engage in sport and have fun.

 A club to allow pupils in Year 4 to 6 to develop their skills in Yoga from breathing activities to learning traditional poses.
 The sessions also allow the development of creative skills as the students use Yoga cards to develop and tell their own stories through movement.